1. Artificial dyes used in M&M’s and other candy have been linked to ADHD in kids.

 Most of them are various types of sugars (listed under different names), emulsifiers, artificial dyes, and other chemical components.

-5. The 19 ingredients in a Butterfinger bar include TBHQ — a form of butane, aka lighter fluid.
+5. The 19 ingredients in a Butterfinger bar include TBHQ — a preservative chemically related to butane, aka lighter fluid.

 Tertiary Butylhydroquinone is lethal in quantities over five grams, but the FDA has — under pressure from food manufacturers — approved its use as long as it makes up less than .02% of a food’s oil or fat content.